 Parsley is another beneficial herb.
 It’s not just a garnish – it makes a tasty addition to a tea, salad, or main dish.
 Packed full of vitamins K, A, C, and B12, this superfood can help form strong bones and heal your nervous system.
 It grows best in zones 3 through 9, but in colder areas may just be grown as an annual.

 25. Brussels Sprouts

-Brussels sprouts contain lots of sulforaphane, a chemical that has powerful anti-cancer properties.
+Brussels sprouts contain lots of sulforaphane.
 They’re also packed full of vitamin C. They’re easy to grow and take about 90 days to produce sprouts – plant in early spring before the summer gets too hot.

 You will need to space them at least 24 inches apart because they can get quite big!
 If you live in a cool environment, brussels sprouts are a good choice because they like minimal heat.

 The goji berry has a long history as one of the most powerful Chinese medicines.
 Chock full of vitamins C and E, along with ingredients like beta-carotene and lycopene, the goji berry is best consumed dried and has a delicious sweet and sour flavor.